Crime in Harlem: Background

-In 1931, Dutch Schultz, a mobster, exercised control over the wealth of Harlem residents with perpetration of violence and blackmail involving banks, restaurants, and clubs taking advantage of his political and police contacts.
+In 1931, Dutch Schultz, a mobster, exercised control over the wealth of Harlem residents with perpetration of violence and blackmail involving banks, restaurants, and clubs, taking advantage of his political and police contacts.
 After he was killed in 1935, the mantle of control fell on the Genovese Crime Family, who ruled the roost for the next 50 years.

 During World War II, newspapers like The New York Times sensationalized the crime situation and claimed that it was going up.
 However, the ground situation did not reflect this view, because in 1942, there was a reduction in crime rate.

-Like in Chicago, New York City during the mid-20th century saw a dramatic increase in organized criminal rackets and the gangsters of Harlem have been among the most notorious in American history.
-Gangsters such as Frank Lucas, hailed as the "baddest dude on the mean streets of Harlem", operated a gang which smuggled heroin into the states from Vietnam in US warplanes in the late 1960s and early 1970s.
+Like in Chicago, New York City during the mid 20th century saw a dramatic increase in organized criminal rackets and the gangsters of Harlem have been among the most notorious in American history.
+Gangsters such as Frank Lucas, hailed as the "baddest dude on the mean streets of Harlem", operated a gang that smuggled heroin into the states from Vietnam in US warplanes in the late 1960s and early 1970s.
 Major riots broke out in Harlem in 1964, violently suppressed by the police.

 Cheap crack cocaine in East Harlem, which became a major issue in the 1980s, as author Russell Leigh Sharman puts it was "largely responsible for the devaluation of human life in East Harlem: it radically affected the economy of violence in relation to the illegal drug trade."

 Since New York City's revival in the late 20th century, greater Harlem has been experiencing social and economic gentrification.
 However, Harlem still suffers from many social problems.
 Large portions of the population receive a form of income support from the government, with 34.9%, 43.3%, and 46.5% of the populations of West, Central, and East Harlem receiving aid.

 Organized crime

-There are many gangs in Harlem, often based in housing projects, such as 6 Net or 88 (Carver Houses); 1040 (Jefferson Houses); 20 Block (Wagner Houses); East Army (East River Houses); Broad Day Shooters (Washington Houses); Hilltop (Lexington Houses);True Money Gang (Johnson Houses); Air It Out (Taft Houses); and Whoadey (Lehman Houses).
-When one gang member is killed by another gang, revenge violence erupts which can last for years.
+There are many gangs in Harlem, often based in housing projects, such as 4thBlocc/9Blocc (Carver Houses); 1040 (Jefferson Houses); ChicoGang (Wagner Houses); EastArmy (East River Houses); BroadDayShooters (Washington Houses); TrainedToGo (Douglass) Houses);WuskiGang (Johnson Houses); TaftGhanistan (Taft Houses); and Las Vegas (Lehman Houses).
+When one gang member is killed by another gang, revenge violence erupts, which can last for years.
 The East Harlem Purple Gang of the 1970s, which operated in East Harlem and surroundings, was an Italian American group of hitmen and heroin dealers.